Windows Media Player Plugin Detector

 [Returns number]

-Returns -0.1 if plugin is installed & enabled for the specified mimetype, but plugin version is < minVersion.
+Returns -0.1 if plugin is installed & enabled, but plugin version is < minVersion.

 Returns -1 if plugin is not installed or not enabled.